All you need is 3 ingredients to make my homemade buttermilk biscuit recipe. These Southern biscuits are perfectly light and fluffy every time.

+Once I started making my biscuits this way I’ve never turned back.
 The finished product is lighter and more tender than our usual biscuit and it is worth the effort.
-If you have had problems in the past with your biscuits turning out to be more like hockey pucks than our beloved southern staple, this recipe is the one for you.
+If you have had problems in the past with your biscuits turning out to be more like hockey pucks than our beloved Southern staple, this buttermilk biscuit recipe is the one for you.

-How to Make The Best Buttermilk Biscuits Step By Step
+How to Make The Best Buttermilk Biscuit Recipe

-Put your flour in a bowl (With the salt and baking powder stirred into it if you don’t have self rising) and toss in the butter.
-Now you need a pastry cutter or just fork with long tines , which is what I use.
+Put your flour in a bowl (with the salt and baking powder stirred into it if you don’t have self-rising flour).

 Begin by simply cutting the butter into the flour.